 Each team builds a locked box that operates on the principles of physics, able to be opened by you in less than five minutes, but that will keep opponents stumped for at least 10 minutes.

+The two winning Canadian teams travel to the Weizmann Institute of Science for the final competition, where the the two-day showdown takes place at the Davidson Institute of Science Education.
 Entries are scored by a panel of judges, not only for being pick-proof, but also for aesthetics and originality.
 Teams get added points for every safe they manage to crack.
-The two day showdown takes place at the Davidson Institute of Science Education, on campus of the Weizmann Institute in Rehovot, Israel.